 TGax Editor: Change the 3rd paragraph as follows:

-The RA field of the BlockAck frame that is not a Multi-STA BlockAck variant(#Ed) is the address of the recipient STA that requested the Block Ack.
+The RA field of the BlockAck frame that is not a Multi-STA BlockAck variant(#Ed) is the TA of the soliciting frame or the address of the recipient STA whose data/management frames are acknowledged.
 An HE AP that transmits a Multi-STA BlockAck frame with different values of the AID subfield in Per STA Info subfields sets the RA field to the broadcast address.
 An HE AP that transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields sets the RA field to the address of the recipient STA that requested the Block Ack or to the broadcast address.
-An HE non-AP STA transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields and sets the RA field to the address of the recipient STA that requested the Block Ack frame.(#2212)
+An HE non-AP STA transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields and sets the RA field to the TA of the soliciting frame or the address of the recipient STA whose data/management frames are acknowledged.(#2212)

 9.7.3 A-MPDU Content